Trademark Registration in India: Fees, Process & 24-Hour Filing

 Note: The fees mentioned above are per “Class” of goods or services.
 If your brand spans multiple categories (e.g., clothing and retail services), you may need to file in multiple classes.

-Step By Step Process For Trademark Registration In India
+Trademark Registration Online Process In India

-Step 1: The Trademark Search (Pre-Filing)
+Step 1: The Trademark Search — Your Most Important Pre-Filing Step

 What to Fill in Key TM-A Fields: